 - Enhance heart health

-Cocoa is created through various processes.
+While cocoa is created through various processes.
 It endures elevated temperatures and substantial modifications during the processing stage, which tend to alter its inherent properties.
 It is available on the market as natural cocoa powder, Dutch-processed cocoa powder, and cocoa butter.

 It is also available as chocolate nibs and chocolate chips but often contains additional ingredients such as sugar and dairy, which undermine its remaining benefits.
 Furthermore, the more complex the product, the more processes it has undergone to achieve its state.
 This often results in a product that is not reflective of the real benefits cacao provides.

-How Is Cacao Beneficial as Brain Food?
+How Is Cacao Beneficial For The Brain?

 Flavanol is a plant nutrient that is found in various foods.
 However, the emphasis has been placed on cocoa flavanols as it is the most apparent in the cacao beans.
 The consumption of cocoa flavanols has been linked to increased blood flow to the brain, improved insulin resistance, and other factors that impact the brain.